-At Millfield Prep, the Music Department tries to inspire pupils to enjoy their music making at all levels, whether that be within the classroom or leading the school orchestra.
+At Millfield Prep, the Music Department tries to inspire pupils to enjoy their music-making at all levels, whether that be within the classroom or leading the school orchestra.
 We offer excellent facilities, tuition on a wide range of instruments, a lively and positive atmosphere and endless opportunities for performance.

-Throughout pupils’ time here, the key focus is on the understanding of music which is supported by development of aural skills, using instruments and voice.
+Throughout pupils’ time here, the key focus is on the understanding of music, which is supported by development of aural skills, using instruments and voice.
 Pupils are introduced to the concepts of pitch, rhythm, dynamics, tempo, duration, timbre, texture and beat.
 They also learn good singing technique, developing composition and performance skills.
 Music from different periods of history and different cultures are also explored.

 Outstanding facilities and opportunities

 There is a purpose-built Music Department where all class music lessons and individual tuition takes place.
-The department has 22 teaching/practice rooms across two floors, which are used for individual music lessons and small group rehearsals.
-There are also two large classrooms which are used for group teaching, and these are well-equipped with instruments, including a large number of tuned and untuned percussion, keyboards and music software.
+The department has 22 teaching/practice rooms over two floors, which are used for individual music lessons and small group rehearsals.
+There are also two large classrooms, which are used for group teaching and these are well-equipped with instruments, including a large number of tuned and untuned percussion, keyboards and music software.
 The department has a large Recital Hall within the block, which seats around 200 people, and this is used regularly for smaller concerts and recitals.
 The Music Department stages their larger ensemble concerts and productions in the newly refurbished Assembly Hall/Theatre.

 Twenty visiting music teachers work in the department alongside the Director of Music and Assistant Director of Music.